Last modified:

 You can also revert the status of the work order back to Open.
 For this, select

-It is possible to reopen a work order after the assignee sent it as processed.
+It is possible to reopen a work order after the assignees marked it as done.

-Navigate to the processed work order in the Work orders portlet.
-YUse the Status filter to find Processed work orders.
+Navigate to the respective work order in the Work orders portlet.
+You may use the Status filter to find work orders with the status Done.

 Right-click on the work order to open the context menu.
 Select

 Edit.
-A window with the work order details appears.
+The work order details appear.
 Make changes if desired.

 Select

-The status of the work order reverted to Open.
+The work order status is reverted to Open.

 After you select

-Save base data, the process will be the same as after creating a new work order.
-See Finish work order creation and send notification to assignee automatically.
+Save, the process will be the same as after creating a new work order.
+See Finish work order creation and send notification to assignees automatically.